 Arrive early for preshow music by the Brandon Armstrong Quartet.

-Omaha Performing Arts and Omaha Blues Society present one of the great voices of blues, Shaun Murphy.
+Omaha Performing Arts and the Blues Society of Omaha present one of the great voices of blues, Shaun Murphy.
 The powerhouse singer and Nebraska native started her career with Motown Records and has solidified her place in Detroit’s legendary blues scene.
 A three-time Grammy® nominee, Murphy has toured and recorded with Little Feat, Moody Blues, Eric Clapton, Bob Seger, Herbie Hancock, Phil Collins, Michael Bolton, Alice Cooper and more.

 Arrive early for preshow music from a Blues Society of Omaha BluesEd band Blue Sunday.